E-Fumi/TheAccidentalCastleDreamer/README.md

 #### Why

 The project is still evolving, and the coming weeks may see major changes in network architecture and performance.
-Obtaining a neural network with a significant measure of disentanglement between latent space dimensions representing architectural features (width of the windows, slant of a roof, etc...) represents the ultimate goal of this project.<br/>
+Obtaining a neural network with a significant measure of disentanglement between latent space dimensions representing architectural features (colour of the walls, slant of a roof, etc...) represents the ultimate goal of this project.<br/>

 ## Background